minibolt-guide/minibolt/index.md

 Status: Not tested MiniBolt
 {: .label .label-red }

-* Paid service: indicates if the service used in the guide is a free o a paid service.
+* Paid service: indicates if the service used in the guide is free o a paid service.

 Cost: Paid service
 {: .label .label-yellow }